 Any needed admin tasks should be kept in source control and packaged with the application. |

-As we can see clearly how twelve-factor methodology has made the life of developers hassle-free and boost productivity.
-Now save a huge amount of time and cost by understanding and implementing these guidelines.
-Do consider these factors if you are planning to design a microservice architecture.
-When you are running 10+ services across different environments, yes it makes a lot of sense and is of great importance.
-It will help you solve problems that you were not able to note and check factors in case if you are already running microservices.
+As we can see clearly, the twelve-factor methodology has made the life of developers hassle-free and boosted productivity.
+Now, developers can save a huge amount of time and cost by understanding and implementing these guidelines.
+Consider these factors if you are planning to design a microservice architecture.
+When you are running 10+ services across different environments, this methodology makes a lot of sense and is of great importance.
+It will help you solve problems that you might not have even noticed before and provide a structured approach if you are already running microservices.

-Now scale and maintain the app smoothly through the Twelve-factor methodology and lay a great foundation for building web apps and microservices.
+Now, scale and maintain applications smoothly through the Twelve-Factor methodology and establish a solid foundation for building web apps and microservices.

 YAY… Happy Designing and Good Luck!